Estate Planning & Probate Lawyer, Fort Lauderdale, FL

 The IRS has multiple requirements to establish a GRAT.
 An error or accidental omission could remove any benefits from the structure and inadvertently burden loved ones with hefty federal taxes.

-The Levy Firm PLLC in Fort Lauderdale can help you avoid GRAT pitfalls.
+The Levy Firm PLLC in Boca Raton can help you avoid GRAT pitfalls.
 We know how to structure a trust network to effectively include GRATs.
 Our holistic approach to estate planning ensures all legal avenues are maximized to your benefit.
 To learn more about our boutique law firm’s customized estate planning services, contact us to schedule a confidential free consultation.